intel/dml-language-server/clients.md

   with the title "Analysing" when it starts on any long-term work, and a 'WorkDoneProgressEnd' with the corresponding id when it finishes all such work.
+* `workspace/configuration`
+  The server sends a single ConfigurationItem with no scope and a "simics-modeling.dls" section.
+The client response value should be the an array containing one element which is an object with the full configuration structure for the server.
+* `client/registerCapability`
+  The server may try to register on 'DidChangeWatchedFiles' or 'DidChangeConfiguration', the latter being required for pull-style configuration updates.

 ## Resources